stelian2507/WhyNew/README.md

 Well, then you choose to use "WhyNew"!

-"WhyNew" is the best marketplace for gently-used and second-hand tech, from iPhones to iPods, iPads and other tech doo-dads.
+"WhyNew" is the best marketplace for gently-used and second-hand tech, from Android to iPhones, iPads and other tech doo-dads.